thanpolas/logality/README.md

 Logality follows the [Simple Log Schema][log-schema] when generating log messages.

-However, The Simple Log Schema is just a starting point, you are able to extend it to make it fit your particular needs.
-What matters, is that your organization complies with a single schema for logging and that is why we've built logality.
+However, The Simple Log Schema is just the starting point, you are able to extend it so it fits your needs.
+What matters, is that your organization uses a single schema for logging and that is why we've built logality.

 # Documentation